-- Emerald Value and Tanzanite One members must nominate a FP to coordinate their care. - If you are on one of these options, you can nominate up to two different FPs for each of your dependants, should you need to. - Failure to nominate a FP will result in any application to join these options being placed on hold, in accordance with the Scheme Rules. - Once your nominated network FP is selected, you will receive communication confirming this.
+- Emerald Value and Tanzanite One members must nominate an FP to coordinate their care. - If you are on one of these options, you can nominate up to two different FPs for each of your dependants, should you need to - Failure to nominate an FP will result in any application to join these options being placed on hold, in accordance with the Scheme Rules. - Once your nominated network FP is selected, you will receive communication to confirm the selection.
 GEMS encourages you to present this confirmation to your FP at the time of the consultation.

-It is compulsory for members on the Tanzanite One and Emerald Value Option to nominate a FP to coordinate their care.
+It is compulsory for members on the Tanzanite One and Emerald Value Option to nominate a FP to coordinate their care